sorayaboza/BVT-Discord-Bot/README.md

 Prerequisits: MySQL and Nodejs.

 To run:
-1. Navigate to the Bvt-Discord-Bot folder and type 'npm i' in the terminal.
+1. Navigate to the BVT-Discord-Bot folder and type 'npm i' in the terminal.
 2. Create a `.env` file.
 Info on its contents are below this list.
 3. Run schema.sql by opening the schema.sql file, then clicking `Ctrl+A > Right Click > Run MySQL Query` to create the database.
 4. Type `nodemon discbot` in the terminal to run the app.